 Jerome Borison, JD, LL.M., Of Counsel

 Jerome Borison earned his J.D. magna cum laude from Gonzaga University and his LL.M. in Taxation from New York University.
-In addition to over 30 years of tax law experience, he was formerly licensed to practice as a Certified Public Accountant.
-Jerome’s work focuses on tax controversies and estate planning.
-Mr. Borison is the editor and principal author of Effectively Representing a Client Before The ‘New’ IRS, a three volume treatise published by the American Bar Association.
+For 36 years, Jerry was a tenured professor at the University of Denver Sturm College of Law and the Graduate Tax Program teaching taxation, estate planning and commercial courses.
+In addition to his many years of tax law experience, including service as a trial attorney in the offices of IRS Chief Counsel, he was formerly licensed to practice as a Certified Public Accountant.
+Jerry’s work focuses on tax controversies and estate planning.
+Mr. Borison is the editor and principal author of Effectively Representing a Client Before the ‘New’ IRS, a three volume treatise published by the American Bar Association used by over a thousand tax controversy attorneys across the country.
 He is also a co-author on several other publications, including the Civil Tax Procedure Casebook, published by Lexis-Nexis in its Graduate Tax Series, and Contemporary Approaches to Trusts and Estate Law.
-Mr. Borison was named one of Denver’s Top Rated Lawyers of 2014 by Legal Leaders in Taxation and Trusts and Estates.
+Mr. Borison has consistently been awarded the highest rating (“Preeminent”) by Martindale-Hubbell for the highest level of professional excellence.

 Tax Controversies; Estate Planning